Klamotek/Unibealphafold_tutorial/README.md

 5. Paste it in your main_colabfold folder

+6. Paste protein sequence in input folder (protein's sequence has to be in fasta file, for multimer prediction separate sequences with ':')

-6. Copy and paste
+7. Copy and paste

 nano colabfold_temp.sh

-7. Fill up all placeholders in the file
+8. Fill up all placeholders in the file

-8. To close and save the file use Ctrl + O and Ctrl + X
+9. To close and save the file use Ctrl + O and Ctrl + X

-9. If you change the name of the file use later your named file
+10. If you change the name of the file use later your named file

-10. To run prediction type
+11. To run prediction type:

 sbatch colabfold_temp.sh